PTX10016 System Overview

 The PTX10016 router is designed so that no single point of failure can cause the entire system to fail.
 The following major hardware components in the redundant configuration provide redundancy:

 Routing and Control Board (RCB)—RCB consolidates the Routing Engine function with control plane function in a single unit.
 The PTX10016 routers can have one or two RCBs.
-When two RCBs are installed, one functions as the master and the other functions as the backup.
-If the master RCB (or either of its components) fails, the backup can take over as the master.
+When two RCBs are installed, one functions as the primary and the other functions as the backup.
+If the primary RCB (or either of its components) fails, the backup can take over as the primary.
 See PTX10016 Routing and Control Board Description.